 There are three ways that debts are, or become, nondischargeable in bankruptcy.

 Debts that are always nondischargeable.
 Bankruptcy cannot wipe out certain debts; these debts are nondischargeable.
 Debts that are always nondischargeable include child support and alimony.
 If you owe money for these types of debts, they are automatically nondischargeable; you will have to repay them even after your bankruptcy discharge is entered.

 Debts that are nondischargeable unless you take action to make them otherwise.
 Debts that are sometimes dischargeable, such as student loans, will be nondischargeable unless you take action to request that the court discharge them.
 In other words, if you have student loans, you will have to pay them back after your bankruptcy unless you file an action with the court to make them dischargeable and you succeed in that action.

 Debts that are discharged unless a creditor takes action to make them otherwise.
-Finally, debts that are generally dischargeable, like credit card debt, medical bills, personal loans and utilities, will be discharged unless the creditor takes action to make them nondischargeable.
-To render a dischargeable debt nondischargeable, the creditor must file an adversary proceeding within the bankruptcy case.
+Finally, debts that are generally dischargeable, like credit card debt, medical bills, personal loans, and utilities, will be discharged unless the creditor takes action to make them nondischargeable.
+To render a dischargeable debt nondischargeable, the creditor must file an adversary proceeding during the bankruptcy case.
 (To learn more, see Adversary Proceedings in Bankruptcy.)

 Grounds for Challenging the Discharge of a Debt

 An adversary proceeding for nondischargeability begins when the creditor files a complaint to determine dischargeability of the debt.
 The complaint must allege that the debt should not be discharged for one of the reasons set forth in the bankruptcy laws.
 The different grounds for a nondischargeability action include: